masgeek/logicea-cards/README.md

 ```
 This generates a .jar file that will be found under the **build/libs** directory, the Dockerfile will reference it from there.

-The next step is to build the docker image  using this command `docker build -t logicea .` this will generate a docker image called **logiceea**
+The next step is to build the docker image  using this command `docker build -t logic-ea .` this will generate a docker image called **logic-ea**

 ## Known issues